 Because competency-based learning is based on demonstrating knowledge, high-quality, accurate assessments are vital.
 Using the competencies identified for each course, WGU faculty members develop assessments—either objective exams or performance assessments (papers, presentations, case studies, etc.).
 Objective assessments, which are multiple choice, true/false, etc., are always proctored and can be taken from home using online proctoring.
 Many assessments are created by third parties as well.

 Competency-based learning changes the role of faculty from that of a “sage on a stage” to one of a “guide on the side.”
 Courses don't require set meeting times, and the majority of WGU faculty members, called Mentors, work with students one-on-one to guide, coach, and instruct.
 Their sole focus is on helping students learn and progress.
-Student Mentors, who hold master’s degrees and have relevant work experience, work with students individually from enrollment through graduation, helping them plan their studies and offering ongoing encouragement and motivational support.
-Course Mentors, who typically hold PhDs in their fields, are the “professors” for each course, working with students while they are engaged in particular courses, leading discussion groups and webinars as well as providing individualized instruction as needed.
+Program Mentors, who hold master’s degrees and have relevant work experience, work with students individually from enrollment through graduation, helping them plan their studies and offering ongoing encouragement and motivational support.
+Course Instructors, who typically hold PhDs in their fields, are the “professors” for each course, working with students while they are engaged in particular courses, leading discussion groups and webinars as well as providing individualized instruction as needed.

 Other WGU faculty members, Program Managers and Curriculum Developers, are responsible for developing new programs, courses, and curriculum as well as ensuring that existing programs are relevant and up to date.
-They collaborate with Program Councils as well as Mentors to ensure that degree programs are helping students acquire the competencies they need to succeed in their fields.
+They collaborate with Program Councils as well as Mentors and Instructors to ensure that degree programs are helping students acquire the competencies they need to succeed in their fields.

 A separate group of Evaluators, all with master’s degrees or PhDs in their respective disciplines, review and evaluate performance assessments—the papers and presentations students submit to demonstrate competency in some courses.
 Evaluators and students submitting assessments are anonymous to each other, which maximizes the objectivity of the evaluations.